-Surname: Forenames in full:
+Forenames in full:

-complete particulars, as a Member of the States of best of my knowledge and belief, this Declaration of Interests gives full and the date of this declaration, of all matters which I am required to declare, as a Deliberation, pursuant to Rules 29 and 36 of the Rules of Procedure of the their Committees or as a person who is a non-States member of a States e 46.

-I understand that I am re spouse, co-habiting partne uired to declare interests or benefits of which I am aware received by my or infant children.

-I further understand that t is form is a public document and will be published on the States' website.
+I hereby certify that, to the best of my knowledge and belief, this Declaration of Interests gives full and complete particulars, as at the date of this declaration, of all matters which I am required to declare, as a Member of the States of Deliberation, pursuant to Rules 29 and 36 of the Rules of Procedure of the States of Deliberation and their Committees or as a person who is a non-States member of a States' Committee pursuant to Rule 46.
+I understand that I am required to declare interests or benefits of which I am aware received by my spouse, co-habiting partner or infant children.
+I further understand that this form is a public document and will be published on the States' website.
+Signature: Date: This form must be returned to the States' Greffier not later than the 30th July 20.
+For use by the States' Greffier: Date return received:

-Signature: Date:

-Signatore.
-Dute.

-This form must be return not later than the 31 st Ma d to Her Majesty's Greffier 20.

-For use by H. M. Greffier:

-Date return received:

-PART 1 Employment Enter 'none' in box if there is no interest to declare Name and address of each Employer Brief description of the business/work PART 2 Directorships Enter 'none' in box if there is no interest to declare Name and address of each Company Brief description of the business/work Part 3 Partnerships Enter 'none' in box if there is no interest to declare Name and address of each Partnership Brief description of the business/work

-PART 4

-Offices Held

-Enter 'none' in box if there is no interest to declare
+Name and address of each Employer Brief description of the business/work

+Part 2 Directorships

+Name and address of each Company Brief description of the business/work

+Part 3 Partnerships

+Name and address of each Partnership Brief description of the business/work

 Name and address of each Office held Brief description of the business/work

-PART 5 Self-Employment and any other Consultancy, Parts 1-4 Profession, Trade, Vocation or other work not declared in
+Self-Employment and any other Consultancy, Profession, Trade, Vocation or other work not declared in Parts 1-4

-Enter 'none' in box if there

-is no interest to declare

 Brief description of the business/work Name and address of any person or entity from whom you receive payment or benefit which forms a significant portion of either your income from this work or your total income

-L

-PART 6 Real Property
+Real Property situated in the Bailiwick

-Enter 'none' in box if there

-Address of each Property in the Bailiwick; town/city/region of each property outside the is no interest to declare trust

-Bailiwick

-State whether owned, leased, rented or held in

-Purpose for which Property is held Deleted: situated in the Bailiwick
+Address of each Property State whether owned, leased, rented or held in trust Purpose for which Property is held